-Adventures in Barbil - Part 2.
-Learning to drive a jeep
+Adventures in Barbil - Part 4.
+Going to jail!

 I stayed in Barbil, a mining town in the middle of a forest, for 5 years in the 50s.
 It was a place where I had many adventures.
 In this second of a four-part series, I share how I learnt to drive and some other stories.
 Read the first part of this series if you missed it.